rownd/devise-rownd/README.md

 [![Gem Version](https://badge.fury.io/rb/devise-rownd.svg)](https://badge.fury.io/rb/devise-jwt)

-`devise-rownd` is a [devise](https://github.com/heartcombo/devise) extension that auuthenticates users with Rownd's passwordless authentication strategies.
+`devise-rownd` is a [devise](https://github.com/heartcombo/devise) extension that authenticates users with Rownd's passwordless authentication strategies.
 It works in-tandem with the Rownd Hub, a javascript snippet embedded in your website.
 With this Gem installed, Rownd handles all aspects of user authentication and gives you the tools to customize the user experience on your site.

 ## Installation
 Add this line to your application's Gemfile: